Message to all our supporters

 and people settling e-toll debt are wasting their money.”

-Director of Legal Affairs at OUTA, Advocate Ivan Herselman says the organisation is ready to pounce on the government and SANRAL, if they so much as haul one of its members to court.
+Director of Legal Affairs at OUTA, Advocate Ivan Herselman says the organisation is ready to pounce on the government and SANRAL, if they so much as haul one of its supporters to court.

 In September 2013, the Supreme Court expressed that it cannot rule on the legality of the introduction of e-tolling until such time as a motorist is summoned for non-payment, at which time a collateral challenge can be launched as a defence.